MicrosoftDocs/fabric-docs/docs/cicd/variable-library/variable-library-concepts.md

 - Can include letters, numbers, underscores, hyphens, and spaces.
 - Doesn't exceed 256 characters in length.

-The variable library name is *not* case sensitive.
+The Variable library name is *not* case sensitive.

-#### Name of a variable in the variable library
+#### Name of a variable in the Variable library

-The name of a variable inside the variable library must follow these conventions:
+The name of a variable inside the Variable library must follow these conventions:

 - Isn't empty.
 - Doesn't have leading or trailing spaces.